ItotiaHarrison/Bot-Battlr/README.md

 - As a user, when I enlist a bot it will be **removed** from the `BotCollection` and added to `YourBotArmy`.
 - As a user, I can filter bots by their class.
 We can select a few filters at the same time.
+- As a user, I can sort bots by their health, damage or armor.
+For this, create a new component, `SortBar`.
 - As a user, I can only enlist **one** bot from each `bot_class`.
 The classes are `["Support", "Medic", "Assault", "Defender", "Captain", "Witch"]`.

 ## Rubric